 Amenities

-Make sure to know what amenities are included with your RV rental.
-For example, you should check whether your rental comes with sheets and kitchen utensils or you should provide your own.
-These amenities might come with additional fees.
+Make sure to know what amenities are included with your RV rental or you may be paying extra.
+For example, you should check whether your rental comes with sheets, towels and kitchen utensils, or if you need to bring your own.
+These amenities often cost additional fees.

 Mileage

-Determining the mileage amounts included in your rental price is vital.
-If you’re planning to take an RV drive to far distances, you should know well what your mileage allowance is.
-Many times a limited range, such as 100 miles a day is included and then you’re charged for the additional miles.
+Determining the mileage amounts included in your RV rental price is vital.
+If you’re planning to take an RV long distances, you should know what your mileage allowance is.
+Many times a limited range, such as 100 miles a day, is included with the initial price and then you’re charged for any additional miles.
 Mileage charges range from $0.25 to $1.00 a mile.

 Cleaning Fees

 Most RV rentals require a cleaning fee upon return of the vehicle.
-This is a reasonable fee to expect as RV can get dirty during trips, and the owner has to get it cleaned and prepped for the next renter.
-Cleaning fees range from a one-time fee of $50 -$150 and are for basic laundry and sanitizing.
+This is a reasonable fee to expect as RVs can get dirty during trips and the owner has to have it clean and prepped for the next renter.
+Cleaning fees range from a one-time fee of $50 – $150 and are for basic laundry and sanitizing.

 The same fee may be called a prep fee to get the camper cleaned and everything ready for sending out.
 This avoids the misunderstanding that you can return a camper dirty.